bombchus/z64-music-wiki/docs/getting-started/tools.md

 #### Brief Summary of Tools
 === "SEQ64"
-    **SEQ64** is a tool created for making music sequences for first-party Nintendo 64 games (games made by Nntendo EAD/SRD).
-It has the capability of converting `.mid`, `.com`, and `.mus` files into sequences and vice versa; for versions 1.0 and 1.5 it has the ability to edit audiobank files as well, though this feature was removed for versions 2.0 and above due to ongoing decompilation of various Nintendo 64 games.
+    **SEQ64** is a tool created for making music sequences for first-party Nintendo 64 games (games made by Nintendo EAD/SRD).
+It is capable of converting `.mid`, `.com`, and `.mus` files into the sequence files used in Ocarina of Time and Majora's Mask and vice versa.
+SEQ64 versions 1.0 and 1.5 have the ability to edit audiobank files as well.
+The ability to edit audiobanks is not available in version 2.0 and above.

     !!! info "SEQ64 versions 1.0 and 1.5"
-        For all intents and purposes there are no differences in the main functionality of SEQ64 version 1.0 and version 1.5, they are functionally identical, however, SEQ64 version 1.0 has a light theme, and SEQ64 version 1.5 has a dark theme.
+        For all intents and purposes, there are no differences in the main functionality of SEQ64 version 1.0 and version 1.5.
+However, SEQ64 version 1.0 has a light theme, and SEQ64 version 1.5 has a dark theme.

 === "ROM Description"
-    The **ROM Description** is a data file containing music sequence format definition, audiobank binary format definition, addresses of key files and tables, and general program settings.
-This data file has been succeeded by the ABI data file for SEQ64 version 2.0 and above which only contains the music sequence format definition.
-The ROM descriptions provided with SEQ64 are very old, however, the ROM descriptions linked to above have been updated to contain more information as well as more accurate information.
+    The **ROM Description** is a data file containing music sequence format definitions, audiobank binary format definitions, addresses of key files and tables, and general program settings for SEQ64.
+The ABI data file (which only contains sequence format definitions) succeeded ROM description files for SEQ64 version 2.0 and above.
+The ROM descriptions provided with SEQ64 versions 1.0 and 1.5 are very old and contain less information as well as less accurate information.
+The ROM descriptions linked above are up-to-date and contain more information as well as more accurate information.

 === "Digital Audio Workstation"
-    **Digital Audio Workstations**, or **DAW** for short, are where you create or edit conventional music files.
+    **Digital Audio Workstations**, or **DAW(s)** for short, are where you create or edit conventional music files.
 For the purposes of creating music for *Ocarina of Time* and *Majora's Mask* you need a DAW that is capable of creating and editing `.mid` files.
 The DAWs linked above are the most common DAWs used within the randomizer communities.

+    Sekaiju is not a DAW, it is a MIDI sequencer; it lacks many of the standard audio features a regular DAW may have.

 === "Soundfont"
-    The **Soundfont** will allow you to preview your music similar to how it would sound in-game using a DAW capable of music playback with a soundfont allowing you to easily modify your music before you convert it.
-The soundfonts do not sound exactly like how in-game sounds will sound, however, it is close enough to give you a good idea of how it will sound.
+    **Soundfont(s)** will allow previewing of a song with the instruments the games use when using a DAW capable of music playback with a soundfont.
+This allows for quick changes to the music before conversion.
+The soundfonts do not sound exactly like in-game instruments sound.
+However, they are close enough to give a good idea of how a song will sound in-game.

 === "N64 Emulator"
-    An **N64 Emulator** is used to preview your music in-game, this will allow you to make sure there are no problems with the sequence or audiobank in-game.
-The emulators linked above are mostly standalone Nintendo 64 emulators, with only ares being a multi-system emulator.
+    An **N64 Emulator** is used to preview music in-game.
+This is to make sure there are no problems with the sequence or audiobank in-game.
+The emulators Simple64, Rosalie's Mupen GUI, and Project64 are all standalone.
+Ares is a multi-system emulator.
 It is recommended to *avoid* RetroArch and other multi-system emulators and frontends.

 === "nDEC"
-    **nDEC** is used to decompress your ROM so that you are able to edit it in SEQ64. nDEC is simple enough to use as there is a file bundled with the program in the link provided that does all the work for you.
-Should you need detailed instructions on how to decompress your ROM you can find them on the ROM requirements page of the wiki.
+    **nDEC** decompresses a ROM so that it can be edited with SEQ64.
+Included in the nDEC download is a batch script that makes using nDEC simple.
+For more detailed instructions on how to decompress a ROM with nDEC, there is a section on the [ROM requirements](../requirements/#decompressing-a-rom){ target="__blank" }<small>:material-open-in-new: </small> page of the wiki detailing the process.

 -----